 In RL two states can be similar in terms of state features, but far away in terms of execution.
 This means that, despite appearing similar, a large number of actions might be required to reach the counterfactual from the original state.
-Conversely, a state can be very easily reachable by RL actions even if it appears different based on its feature values.
-Additionally, state features in counterfactual instances can be affected by stochastic processes outside of agent's control.
-Relying solely on feature-based similarity measures could dismiss easily reachable counterfactuals where changes in features are beyond agent's control and do not affect action choice.
+Conversely, a state can be reachable by a few RL actions even if it appears different based on its feature values.
+Additionally, state features can be affected by stochastic processes outside of the agent's control.
+Relying solely on feature-based similarity measures (e.g. proximity, sparsity) could dismiss easily reachable counterfactuals where changes in features are beyond the agent's control and do not affect action choice.

-To account for sequential and stochastic nature of RL tasks, we propose measuring \textit{reachability}.
+To account for the sequential and stochastic nature of RL tasks, we propose measuring \textit{reachability}.
 For a state $x$ and a sequence of actions $A$, we define reachability as:

-$R(x, A)$ measures the number of actions within the sequence that navigates to the counterfactual instance.
-By minimizing this property we ensure that counterfactual can be reached within a small number of steps.
+$R(x, A)$ measures the number of actions in the sequence that navigates to the counterfactual.
+Minimizing this property ensures counterfactuals can be reached within a small number of steps.